denigma/django-polls/README.rst

     (r'^polls/', include('polls.urls')),

+3. Optionally: Customize and integrate templates.
+   Create a polls/base.html in your project template directory to extend it with the site base template:

+    mkdir polls
+    nano base.html
+    {% extends "site_base.html" %} # or any other respective base name.
+    {% block title %}Polls{% endblock %}
+    {% block subtitle %}{% endblock %}
+    {% block content %}{% endblock %}

-3. Run `python manage.py syncdb` to create the polls models.
+4. Run `python manage.py syncdb` to create the polls models.

-4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a poll (you'll need the Amdin app enabled).
+5. Start the development server and visit http://127.0.0.1:8000/admin/ to create a poll (you'll need the Amdin app enabled).

-5. Visit http:/127.0.0.1:8000/polls/ to participate in the poll.
+6. Visit http:/127.0.0.1:8000/polls/ to participate in the poll.